lerna-lite/lerna-lite/README.md

 Yes indeed, this lib was created as an NPM Workspace specifically for the purpose of demoing and testing its own own code.
 All changelogs and published versions were created by the lib itself, how sweet is that?
 You will also find that it has its own [roller.json](https://github.com/ghiscoding/ws-conventional-version-roller/blob/main/roller.json) config file just as well as you will.

 ### Inspiration
-The vast majority of the code comes from [Lerna](https://github.com/lerna/lerna), however only 2 of these commands are of interest ([version](https://github.com/lerna/lerna/tree/main/commands/version#readme) and [publish](https://github.com/lerna/lerna/tree/main/commands/publish#readme)) and all related code were extracted from Lerna (thanks to the Lerna maintainers for all their great work).
+The vast majority of the code comes from [Lerna](https://github.com/lerna/lerna), however only 2 of these commands were of interest ([version](https://github.com/lerna/lerna/tree/main/commands/version#readme) and [publish](https://github.com/lerna/lerna/tree/main/commands/publish#readme)) and all related code were extracted from Lerna (thanks to the [Lerna](https://github.com/lerna/lerna) maintainers for all their great work).

 This creation of this lib came from a desire of migrating Lerna projects to plain NPM/Yarn Workspace (also because Lerna is no longer maintained).
 Lerna is a fairly large library with lots of outdated dependencies, however with the recent addition of [NPM Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) we no longer need all the features of Lerna, however NPM/Yarn Workspace will never provide scripts for automating the process of versioning & publishing and that is what this lib will help you with.